algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

     from algosdk.future.transaction import *
     from algosdk import transaction, account, mnemonic
     from algosdk.atomic_transaction_composer import *
+    from algosdk.constants import *
+    from algosdk.util import *

+    # Note this method is defined in sandbox.py
+    from sandbox import get_accounts

     # Read a file
     def load_resource(res):